Jim Larrañaga

-Biography

 Early life and education

+Larrañaga is one of six children and grew up in the Parkchester section of the Bronx in New York City.
+Larrañaga's grandfather was born in Cuba to Basque parents and was part of Cuba's Por Larrañaga cigar company.

-Larrañaga is one of six children and grew up in the Bronx.
-He attended Archbishop Molloy High School in Queens, where he started on the basketball varsity team under coach Jack Curran and graduated in 1967.
+Larrañaga attended Archbishop Molloy High School in Queens, where he started on the varsity basketball team under coach Jack Curran and graduated in 1967.

-He went on to play basketball at Providence College.
-He was the basketball team captain as a senior in the 1970–71 season and led Providence College to a 20–8 record and an NIT appearance.
-He graduated as the school's fifth all-time leading scorer with 1,258 points, was the team's top scorer as a sophomore and junior, and was named New England's Division I Sophomore of the Year in 1969.
-Larrañaga's time at Providence was recognized with his induction into the Providence College Hall of Fame in 1991.
+He went on to play college basketball at Providence College in Providence, Rhode Island, where he was the team captain as a senior in the 1970–71 season and led the Friars to a 20–8 record and an NIT appearance.
+He graduated as fifth-highest scorer in school history with 1,258 career points, was the team's top scorer as a sophomore and junior, and was named New England's Division I Sophomore of the Year in 1969.
+In 1991, Larrañaga was inducted into the Providence College Hall of Fame.
 He graduated from Providence in 1971 with an economics degree and was selected in the sixth round of the 1971 NBA draft by the Detroit Pistons.
-He never sought an NBA career, opting instead to go into coaching.

-Larrañaga's grandfather was born in Cuba of Basque parents and was part of Cuba's Por Larrañaga cigar company.
-He is the father of Jay Larranaga, an assistant coach of the NBA's Los Angeles Clippers.
+He left the Pistons' rookie camp to take a coaching position at Davidson College after he was told he had slim chances of making the team.

 Coaching career

-Immediately after graduating from Providence, Larrañaga took a job as an assistant to Terry Holland at Davidson College, also serving as the freshman team coach.
-In his five years under Holland, Davidson won three regular-season Southern Conference titles and reached the NIT once, and he also amassed a 47–12 record as freshman coach.
+At Davidson, Larrañaga was an assistant coach to Terry Holland and also the freshman team coach.
+In his five years under Holland, Davidson won three regular season Southern Conference titles, reached the NIT once, and he amassed a 47–12 record as freshman coach.
 In 1976, he moved to Belgium in order to serve as player-coach for a professional club, but only stayed there for one season.

 He returned to the U.S. in 1977 for his first head coaching job at American International College, a Division II program which had losing records in the previous five years.
 In two years at AIC, his teams had a 28–25 record, including a win against Northeastern University, whose team was coached by Jim Calhoun at that time.
 In 1979, he was reunited with his former Davidson mentor Holland, who by now had become the head coach at the University of Virginia.
 Larrañaga became an assistant at a program that had begun to emerge as a power in the ACC, arriving at the same time as highly touted freshman Ralph Sampson.
 In seven seasons at Virginia, Larrañaga was on the bench for an NIT title in 1980 and NCAA Final Four berths in 1981 and 1984.